Skip to Content

 Notes

-Make sure cake is completely cooled before frosting.
+• Make sure the cake is completely cooled before frosting.

 Nutrition Information: